 (1) Suitability of Employee Training Plan (15

 points).
 The plan includes an employee training plan that demonstrates that employees will understand the rules and laws to be followed by dispensary employees, have knowledge of any security measures and operating procedures of the dispensary, and are able to advise purchasers on how to safely consume cannabis and use individual products offered by the dispensary.

 (2) Security and Recordkeeping (65 points).

 (A) The security plan accounts for the prevention

 of the theft or diversion of cannabis.
 The security plan demonstrates safety procedures for dispensing organization agents and purchasers, and safe delivery and storage of cannabis and currency.
 It demonstrates compliance with all security requirements in this Act and rules.

 (B) A plan for recordkeeping, tracking, and

 monitoring inventory, quality control, and other policies and procedures that will promote standard recordkeeping and discourage unlawful activity.
-This plan includes the applicant's strategy to communicate with the Department and the Department of State Police on the destruction and disposal of cannabis.
+This plan includes the applicant's strategy to communicate with the Department and the Illinois State Police on the destruction and disposal of cannabis.
 The plan must also demonstrate compliance with this Act and rules.